ShaoyiLu/Deformable-GCN/README.md

 ## Summary

-This project offers a clean and modular implementation of Deformable Graph Convolutional Networks, with a focus on understanding the behavior on heterophilic datasets.
-By combining smoothed positional embeddings with dynamic attention over latent graphs, the model adapts effectively to non-homophilic structures that are something that traditional GCNs often struggle with.
+In this project, I aimed to better understand how Deformable Graph Convolutional Networks can improve performance on heterophilic datasets like chameleon I used.
+By combining positional embeddings and attention-based aggregation over latent graphs, the model learns to extract meaningful patterns even when connected nodes belong to different classes which is a scenario where traditional GCNs usually fail.
+The implementation is structured for clarity, and I’ve included tools for training, evaluation, and reproducibility.